 Your production object still has the file as metadata in the database, but it does not know that its file from store/location is lost…!!!

 There is no straight single command, to identify objects whose files are missing from your location/store folder path.
 Also, the complexity of the problem increases when you have FCS configured.
 When FCS exists, you may have file lost from one FCS and it exists in STORE or another FCS location.
 In this case also, user will end up getting the error when he tries to get a file from his closest FCS where a file has been deleted.
-Because 3DEXPERIENCE does not synch the file again because as per its record, the file is already synced and exist.
+Because 3DEXPERIENCE does not sync the file again because as per its record, the file is already synced and exists.

 So, thorough understanding of master file, synchronized file and synchronization status is required, to programmatically find which all files are missing.
-Also, when you have multiple files checked in to same object/format; report becomes more complex.
+Also, when you have multiple files checked in to same object/format, report becomes more complex.

 File Reconciliation tool generates this complex report of missing files with all possible scenarios.